***Trigger Warning, I’m going to discuss sensitive topics including rape in this post. If that makes you uncomfortable, please do not read further.***

 “No, I’m sorry, he passed away last year.”

 I cried.
 I started crying before I even got off the phone.
 I hung up and cried hard.
 I cried body shaking sobs over this information.
 I felt instant grief.
 Not grief over my loss as one would feel over the death of a parent he or she knew, but grief simply over this missing piece of my personal puzzle.
 Grief over the fact I never got to face him.
 I never got to ask him any questions.
 I never got to hear his side of the story.
 I never got to know if he was sorry for what he put my mother through or the impact it had on me.
 I never got to know if he was sorry that he never reached out to me.
+I never got to know if he truly understood the pebble in the pond my birth was and how much I’d suffered for HIS actions.
 I never got to look into his eyes and ask anything at all.